COMMUNITY-BASED MENTAL HEALTH THERAPY

 Graduating from high school helps ensure future success in terms of career choices, income, family health and stability, and participation in community life.
 Yet, all children of all ages and income levels face barriers to doing so when confronted with financial or social challenges or the overwhelming pressure to succeed.

-The Family Centre currently provides mental health therapists in 15 schools to improve the educational experience for students and staff.
+The Family Centre currently provides mental health therapists in 36 schools and resource centres to improve the educational experience for students and staff.
 We believe children should not be judged solely on their misconduct or grades; we should aim to understand and support the underlying reasons for their behaviour.
 Those who access our therapists sometimes face multiple stressors, such as poverty, abuse, or addiction, and would not typically access therapy services otherwise.
 Other times, they may have experienced a trauma or are struggling to meet expectations.

 In addition to supporting students, mental health therapists work with their family, community, and teachers to help them better understand children who have gone through trauma.
 This includes educating the community about the impact of trauma on the developing brain.
 We believe reaching children and youth while they are in school is the best way to encourage future success.